labianchin/12factor-en_US/presentation.md

 Execute the app as one or more stateless processes

-- The app is executed in the execution environment as one or more processes
+- The app is executed in the execution environment
 - Stateless and share-nothing
 - Sticky sessions is a violation
-- Session data should be stored with a time-expiration, good candidates are Memcached or Redis
+- Session data should be stored with a time-expiration, good candidates are *Memcached* or *Redis*
+- Stateless means:
+ - More robust
+ - Easier to manage
-- Stateless means more robust, easier to manage, incurs fewer bugs and scales better
+ - Incurs fewer bugs
+ - Scales better

 HIGH importance